 The curriculum leader at each GRACE school is the principal.
-Together the GRACE principals also form a Leadership Team who, along with GRACE’s President, assess all components of the curriculum.
+Together, the GRACE principals also form a Leadership Team that works closely with our GRACE President to assess all components of the curriculum.
 GRACE schools follow the curriculum standards of the Diocese of Green Bay.

 We believe the way people are treated matters.
 Together, we call on one another to ensure our education is framed by respect, accountability, inclusion and commitment to others.
 Walk our halls.
 You’ll see students engaged in learning and you’ll witness our values in action.

-Our GRACE Schools have placed added importance on technology integration in recent years and it shows.
-Today’s classrooms are equipped with overhead projectors, Smart Boards and other tools for teaching and learning.
+Our GRACE schools have placed added importance on technology integration in recent years, and it shows.
+Today’s classrooms are equipped with state-of-the-art overhead projectors, SMART Boards and other tools for teaching and learning.
 All middle school students are issued Chromebooks for school use.
 A state-approved GRACE Technology Plan guides the improvements and planning for each school.

 You are always welcome in a GRACE school.
 Please contact the school principal to discuss the curriculum at the school.

 2020 Essay Writing Contest for Students in Grades 6-8

 Writing is an important component in the curriculum and becomes even more integral during middle school.
 With support of the Diocese of Green Bay, the Serra Club is again offering is annual opportunity for students in sixth, seventh and eighth grades to exercise their writing skills by participating in the Serra Club of Green Bay’s 2020 Essay Writing Contest on the topic of Vocations.

 - 2020 Essay Writing Contest Announcement and Instructions

 - 2020 Essay Writing Contest Resources for Teachers

 Important contest dates: